What is time management?

 Where does your time go?
 What do you do with your time?
 Knowing how you spend your time can help you understand how you work and how best to manage your time.

-Keep a record of all that you do during the day, including the time that it took to get things done.
+Keep a record of everything you do during the day, including the time it takes to get things done.
 Do this for a week or two, then reassess it and ask yourself the following questions:

 • Did I get everything done?
-If no, why?
+If not, why?

 • Which task took up most of my time?
 Why?